 3. The session finishes later on skuchere-ise26-1.

-After some time endpoint again connects to the network but the redirection is no longer working.
-In the guest.log of PSN - skuchere-ise26-3, you can see following log messages with client-webapp component enabled into DEBUG:
+After some time endpoint again connects to the network but the redirection no longer works.
+In the guest.log of PSN - skuchere-ise26-3, you can see these log messages with client-webapp component enabled into DEBUG:

 2020-04-08 13:30:48,217 DEBUG [https-jsse-nio-192.168.43.226-8443-exec-4][] cisco.cpm.client.posture.Util -::- Local session 0A3E946C0000007D5B679296 is stale.
 Newer session for 00-50-56-B6-0B-C6 is 0A3E946C000000805B7C43A3.
 Owned by skuchere-ise26-1.example.com